-Touro University Nevada is committed to providing faculty, staff, and visitors a safe campus and workplace.
-The employee Handbook, which includes the Drug free workplace policy and Code of Conduct policy, is distributed to all new hire faculty and staff at initial first day of orientation.
+Touro University Nevada is committed to providing faculty, staff, and visitors with a safe campus and workplace.
+The Employee Handbook and Faculty Handbook, which include the Drug free Workplace policy and Code of Conduct policy, is distributed to all new hire faculty and staff at initial first day of orientation.
 Those faculty and staff members who work off campus receive these documents through electronic delivery and all human resource documents can be accessed through a TUN web-based portal.
 Compliance with these policies is considered a condition of employment at Touro University Nevada and monitored by the Human Resources Department.
 The University recognizes the health risks associated with controlled substance use and alcohol misuse and is committed to supporting employees who seek treatment for these conditions.